A Different Cooking Technique – Injecting Pork Butt

 What is a Meat Injector (and How Does it Work?)

-A meat injector is a large syringe with a needle.
+A meat injector is a large syringe with an injection needle.
 When you pull the brine back into the injector, you can push it to the inside of large cuts of meat.
 This infuses the flavor of the brine or marinade into every fiber of the meat.
 Overnight marinades just flavor the outside of the food, but the injector plumps up the food and seasons it from the inside out.

 Why Should You Inject Marinade into a Pork Butt?